It’s hotter than… well, it’s pretty dang hot out there.

 Free Splash Pads/Water Play Areas

-The Pearl (303 Pearl Pkwy., San Antonio, TX 78215, one mile north of downtown San Antonio; check website for hours)—Could The Pearl get any more perfect?
-I love the plaza feeling at The Pearl, as well as the convenience of being able to access almost anything you could ever desire within the span of one city complex.
-The splash pad at The Pearl is basic in the best way: plenty of water geysers spraying and lots of open space for kids to run and play between sprays.
-You can bring a picnic basket for a picturesque lunch or pick up food from any of the nearby restaurants, including amazing doughnuts from Maybelle’s, macarons from Bakery Lorraine, or ice cream from Lick Honest Ice Creams.
+The Pearl (303 Pearl Pkwy., San Antonio, TX 78215, one mile north of downtown San Antonio; check website for hours)—Could the Pearl get any more perfect?
+I love the plaza feeling at the Pearl, as well as the convenience of being able to access almost anything you could ever desire within the span of one city complex.
+The splash pad at the Pearl is basic in the best way: plenty of water geysers spraying and lots of open space for kids to run and play between sprays.
+You can bring a picnic basket for a picturesque lunch or pick up food from any of the nearby restaurants, including macarons from Bakery Lorraine or ice cream from Lick Honest Ice Creams.
 (Can you tell I’m in the mood for dessert?!)

 Lincoln Park (2915 E. Commerce, San Antonio, TX 78202; hours not yet available at time of publication)—This is hot off the presses, but Lincoln Park’s first phase revitalization efforts are now complete!
-The new park held its grand opening on June 16 and includes a gorgeous splash pad with tons of room to play.
+The new splash pad’s grand opening is on June 16 and includes a gorgeous splash pad with tons of room to play.

 Pay-to-Play Splash Pads/Water Play Areas: